lodu/vodding/docs/mongodb.md

 - `bits`: Number of bits used in the message.
 - `emoteOffsets`: Map of emote offsets in the message.
 - `isHypeChat`, `hypeChatAmount`, `hypeChatDecimalPlaces`, `hypeChatLocalizedAmount`, `hypeChatCurrency`, `hypeChatLevel`, `hypeChatIsSystemMessage`: Information related to hype chats.
-- `userInfo`: Reference to the `ChatUser` who sent the message.
+- `userInfo`: Reference to the `TwitchUser` who sent the message.
 - `userDynamicFields`: Dynamic fields related to the user, such as badges and roles.

-### ChatUser Model
+### TwitchUser Model

-The `ChatUser` model represents a user in the chat and includes the following fields:
+The `TwitchUser` model represents a user in the chat and includes the following fields:

 - `userName`: Unique username of the user.
 - `displayName`: Display name of the user.